Phase 0 — Pre-Call Setup

 Develop the consequences of unresolved problems.
 They feel the urgency — you don't create it.
 Their words become the close.

-"If your estate had to go through probate for 6 to 18 months, what would that mean for your family financially — mortgage payments, bills, accessing savings?"
+"If your estate had to go through probate for 6 to 18 months, what would that mean for your family financially — mortgage payments, bills, accessing savings?"→

 "If both you and your spouse were in an accident — who would a judge appoint to raise your kids?
-Is that the person you'd choose?"
+Is that the person you'd choose?"→

 "Probate in Arizona can cost $3,000 to $15,000 out of the estate while accounts are frozen.
-Does your family have a plan to cover that?"
+Does your family have a plan to cover that?"→

 "Without a healthcare directive — who speaks for you if you're incapacitated?
-What would they decide?"
+What would they decide?"→

 "Have you ever seen what happens when someone passes without a plan?
-What did that look like for that family?"
+What did that look like for that family?"⏸ After each implication question: silence 4–6 seconds minimum.
+They are processing something real.
+Do NOT fill it.

 If their voice changes — if they pause, get quiet, or go emotional — slow down further.
 This is the moment.
 Empathy, not momentum.
 "I hear that."
 Then wait.